 But without further ado: The reviews.

-Our Review of the Top Rated Models on the Market
+Our Review of the Top Commercial Tankless Water Heaters on the Market

 Rinnai is one of the big names these lines, and it’s easy to see why.
 Their Ultra Series is top of the line models.
 While a bit overkill for your average home, 9.8 GPM is plenty enough to get hot water to a whole building (if small enough) or an entire floor of a larger one.